OpenDSA/OpenDSA/RST/en/Glossary.rst

       to an integer value (typically by using its underlying encoding value), and summing up the pieces.

+   Ford and Johnson sort
+      A sorting algorithm that is close to the theoretical minimum number of key comparisons necessary to sort.
+      Generally not considered practical in practice due to the fact that it is not efficient in terms of the number of records that need to be moved.
+      It consists of first sorting pairs of nodes into winners and losers (of the pairs comparisons), then (recursively) sorting the winners of the pairs, and then finally carefully selecting the order in which the losers are added to the chain of sorted items.

    forest
       A collection of one or more :term:`trees <tree>`.